 VDOT will use a single-phase selection process on the Project.
-In accordance with the requirements of this RFP, interested Offerors will submit a Proposal consisting of a Letter of Submittal, Attachments to the Letter of Submittal, and Price Proposal consistent with Part 1,
+In accordance with the requirements of this RFP, interested Offerors will submit a Proposal consisting of a Letter of Submittal, Attachments to the Letter of Submittal, and Price Proposal consistent with Part 1, Section 4.0.
+The Offeror shall submit a separate proposal price for the Base Scope and Option 1 in accordance with Part 1, Section 4.3.

-Section 4.0.
 Additionally, the Offeror who submitted the lowest Proposal Price will submit the Post Notice of Intent to Award Submittals consistent with Part 1, Section 4.4.